alifeee/tinytoolk.it/content/tools/Atuman_R1_Ratchet_Wrench_Screwdriver_Kit.md

 Mini screwdriver
 {{ figure(width=640, path="tools/Atuman_MiniT.jpg") }}

-For a simmilar higher quality functionality see the Facom r180 compact wrench in Jarkman's Tiny Toolkit https://tinytoolk.it/tools/facom-r180/ and some lightweight bike alternatives.
+For a similar higher quality functionality see the [Facom r180 compact wrench](@/tools/facom-r180/index.md) in Jarkman's Tiny Toolkit and some lightweight bike alternatives.
 With the 1/4" to 4mm hex adapter in the Mako kit, this can also drives all my 4mm bits.

 Update: 29/4/25 - Not recommended.